 We are living through an unprecedented time and our audiences are dealing with information overload.
 We must rethink how we deliver news, ensuring audiences receive what they need efficiently and easily.
-The guidance below focuses on understanding the news consumption habits of your audience so you can responsibly frame each story and use the clearest messaging possible.
+The guidance below focuses on understanding the news consumption habits of your audience so you can responsibly frame stories about the COVID-19 pandemic.

 This is a living and learning document that will be updated frequently with advice and guidance from around the web, and we want you to contribute.
 Send your suggestions and recommendations to Reframe editor Aubrey Nagle at firstname.lastname@example.org

 - Build stories and pages assuming your audience has never seen your coverage before